LEND A PAW Therapy Dogs

 Can I use my own dog for therapy work?

-New Leash On Life provides specialized training services for individuals who wish to use their own dog for personal service.
-FIRST, we need to test your dogs temperament, disposition and current level of obedience and life skills to determine the training needed, if any.
-ENROLL in an evaluation session or contact email@example.com
+LEND A PAW provides specialized training services for individuals who wish to use their own dog for personal service or as Therapy Dogs to serve others.
+FIRST, we need to evaluate your dogs temperament, disposition and current level of obedience and life skills to determine the training needed, if any.
+Contact firstname.lastname@example.org